-You can pay your electric bill in person at the Wal- account ten (10) days from the bill date. ters or Duncan offices.
-The Walters office is located at 226 N. Broadway and the Duncan office is located at draft, a power bill will still be sent.
-The only differ-1101 W. Oak Avenue.
+You can pay your electric bill in person at the Walters or Duncan offices.
+The Walters office is located at 226 N. Broadway and the Duncan office is located at 1101 W. Oak Avenue.

-Payments are accepted at Liberty National Bank's that has been drafted from a member's bank account. branches in Lawton, Medicine Park and Elgin.
+Payments are accepted at Liberty National Bank's branches in Lawton, Medicine Park and Elgin.

-When paying by mail, bills are to be mailed to: Cotton Electric Cooperative, Inc.
+When paying by mail, bills are to be mailed to:

+Cotton Electric Cooperative, Inc.